Highway of Tears

 The Highway of Tears is a 719 km corridor of Highway 16 between Prince George and Prince Rupert in British Columbia, Canada, which has been the location of crimes against many women, beginning in 1969 when the highway was completed.
 The phrase was coined during a vigil held in Terrace, British Columbia in 1998, by Florence Naziel, who was thinking of the victims' families crying over the loss of their loved ones.

 There is a disproportionately high number of Indigenous women on the list of victims, hence the association with the Missing and Murdered Indigenous Women (MMIW) movement.

 Proposed explanations for the years-long toleration of the crimes and the limited progress in identifying culprits include poverty, drug abuse, widespread domestic violence, disconnection with traditional culture and disruption of the family unit through the foster care system and Canadian Indian residential school system.
 Poverty in particular leads to low rates of vehicle ownership and mobility; thus, hitchhiking is often the only way for many to travel vast distances to see family or go to work, school, or seek medical treatment.

 The lack of public transportation between communities was at one time a major factor.
 Another factor leading to unsolved disappearances is that the area is largely isolated and remote.
 Soft soil in many areas makes burial easier and carnivorous scavengers often carry away human remains.
 Additionally, before December 2024, much of the highway had no cellular telephone service.

 Victims

 There is a large proportion of indigenous women among the victims, hence the association with the missing and murdered Indigenous women (MMIW) movement.
 Accounts vary as to the exact number of victims.
-According to the RCMP Project E-Pana, the number of victims is fewer than 18, while Aboriginal organizations estimate that the number of missing and murdered women is higher than 40.
+According to the RCMP Project E-Pana, the number of victims is fewer than 18, while Indigenous organizations estimate that the number of missing and murdered women is higher than 40.
 The table below lists all the known women who went missing, were murdered, or died of unknown causes in the Highway of Tears.
 E-Pana cases are categorized in the table.